homebridge/docker-homebridge/README.md

 ## Raspberry Pi / ARMv6

-This image will also run on a Raspberry Pi or other Docker-enabled ARMv6/7/8 devices by using the using the ```raspberry-pi``` tag:
+This image will also run on a Raspberry Pi or other Docker-enabled ARMv6/7/8 devices by using the using the ```arm32v6``` tag:

 ```
-docker run --net=host --name=homebridge oznu/homebridge:raspberry-pi
+docker run --net=host --name=homebridge oznu/homebridge:arm32v6
 ```

 This docker image has been tested on the following Raspberry Pi models: